fabiotr/pg_scripts/README.md

 - Works on PG >= 8.3
 - Show top 20 BTREE indexes that may need a REINDEX (having avg_leaf_density <= 70 OR leaf_fragmentation >= 20) ordered by index size
 - Based on pg_class and pgstatindex(oid) function on pgstattuble extension
+- Notice that  pgstatindex(oid) may take a wile to run and overhead your I/O
 ### index_stat_gin.sql
 - Works on PG >= 9.3
 - Show statistics about top 20 GIN indexes size on current database
-- Based on pg_class and pgstatindex(oid) function on pgstattuble extension
+- Based on pg_class and pgstginatindex(oid) function on pgstattuble extension
+- - Notice that  pgstatginindex(oid) may take a wile to run and overhead your I/O
 ### index_stat_hash.sql
 - Works on PG >= 10
 - Show statistics about top 20 HASH indexes size on current database
-- Based on pg_class and pgstatindex(oid) function on pgstattuble extension
+- Based on pg_class and pgstathashindex(oid) function on pgstattuble extension
+- - Notice that  pgstathashindex(oid) may take a wile to run and overhead your I/O
 ### internal.sql
 - Show some cluster parameters
 ### io_cluster.sql